GHOST-Aram/node-ts-starter/README.md

     "nodemon":"nodemon src/index"
   },
 ```
-- build: Executed as `npm run build`.
+- `build`: Executed as `npm run build`.
 Compiles your Typescript code and writes it in the `outDir` directory as configured in `tsconfig.json`.
-- dev: Executed as `npm run dev`.
+- `dev`: Executed as `npm run dev`.
 Runs Typescript files in development mode without emitting compiled code.
-- start: Executed as `npm start`.
+- `start``: Executed as `npm start`.
 Runs code that has been compile into JavaScript.
-- nodemon: Executed as `npm run nodemon`.
+- `nodemon`: Executed as `npm run nodemon`.
 Continuously runs Typescript code and restarts automatically on every change.

 ## 5.Test npm script commands
+Run the commands below to confirm that they work as described in step 4.

-`npm run dev`
+- run in dev mode:  `npm run dev`
-`npm run build`
+- compile Typescript into JavaScript: `npm run build`
-`npm run start`
+- run compiled JavaScript: `npm run start`
+- run with auto-restart on change: `npm run nodemon`

+Finally, if you are interested in cloning this project starter, feel free to do so from [my github repository](https://github.com/GHOST-Aram/node-ts-starter/tree/main).